 Let $\alpha$ be a simple closed geodesic on a hyperbolic surface $X$ and let $U(\alpha)$ be the standard collar of $\alpha$.
 When $\omega$ is a geodesic segment contained in $U(\alpha)$ with endpoints $p$ and $p'$, we denote the distance between $p$ and $p'$ in $U(\alpha)$ by $d_{U(\alpha)}(\omega)$.
 The following lemma can be read as saying that all the twisting around a curve $\alpha$ takes place in $U(\alpha)$.

 \begin{lemma} Let $P$ be a pair of pants in a hyperbolic surface $X$ with geodesic boundary lengths less than $\ep_B$.
-For each connected component $\alpha \subset \partial P$, there is an arc $\tau_\alpha$ in $U(\alpha)$ perpendicular to $\alpha$ so that the following holds.
-Any finite sub-arc $\omega$ of a simple complete geodesic $\lambda$ that is contained in $P$ can be subdivided to three pieces
+For each connected component $\alpha \subset \partial P$, there is an arc $\tau_\alpha$ in $U(\alpha)$ perpendicular to $\alpha$ such that the following holds.
+Any finite sub-arc $\omega$ of a simple complete geodesic $\lambda$ that is contained in $P$ can be subdivided into three pieces